 - pre-sentence assessment reports for courts and

-- resettlement opportunities for women on day release prior to their release from custody.
+- if appropriate, resettlement opportunities for women on day release prior to their release from custody.

-INSPIRE provides a women-only space for women to attend their probation appointments, complete offence-focused programmes such as Victim Awareness, Anger Management, Coping skills, Alcohol and Drug Awareness, Confidence Building which are delivered by both probation staff and other support programme providers.
+INSPIRE provides a gender informed approach for women to attend their probation appointments, complete offence-focused interventions such as Victim Awareness, Anger Management, Coping skills, Alcohol and Drug Awareness, Confidence Building which are delivered by both probation staff and other support programme providers.
 Partner organisations include NIACRO, the Women’s Support Network (WSN), Start 360, EXTERN, Northern Ireland Housing Executive (NIHE), Social Services, Women’s Aid, Addictions NI, Alternatives NI and Community Restorative Justice Ireland.

 - INSPIRE Women’s Project Evaluation 2011 (Department of Justice)